TatianaBakwenye/Interpretation_package/README.md

 # Interpretation_package

 ## Overview
-The interpretation_package is a repository designed for generating plots based on the SHAP and shapley packages for model results interpretation.
+The interpretation_package is a Python package designed to generate plots based on SHAP and Shapley values for interpreting model results.
 It is divided into two main sections: interpretation and interpretation_time.
 Each section contains scripts, data, models, and visualizations.

 ## Folder Descriptions
 - data: Synthetically created datasets used for testing purposes.